Here are the best winter squash recipes starring butternut, spaghetti, acorn, & delicata! Easy, delicious, and certain to become favorites.

 Another favorite squash recipe: roasted squash with wild rice stuffing!
 One of the best ways to "stuff" acorn squash is to cut it into wedges and drape the stuffing over the top.
 It's easier to serve and eat!
 Here the squash is roasted until sweet and tender, and then covered with nutty, chewy wild rice, crunchy pistachios, and salty feta cheese.
 It tastes like fall on a plate.

-Roasting butternut squash cubes in a very hot oven turns the squash irresistibly sweet and caramelized.
+Roasting butternut squash cubes in a very hot oven turns this winter squash irresistibly sweet and caramelized.
 This is our base recipe for how to roast butternut squash.
 You can use it in so many ways, from a side dish to adding it into a grain bowl or hearty salad.
 It's a total fall treat.

 Another way to eat delicata squash: stuffed!
 This squash recipe becomes a filling fall dinner by stuffing it with rice, salsa, and black beans.
 Then, you'll paint on a chipotle glaze.
 You’re going to want to try this one ASAP.

 Here's an easy squash recipe that makes for a tasty side dish!
 The tender spaghetti squash noodles are swirled with basil pesto and doused with fluffy grated Parmesan.
 WOW!
 I announced after my first bite.
 (Side note: Kids love it too.)
 You can make this in the oven or pressure cooker: and you’re going to want to make it all the time.